loyola-chicago-english/graduate-handbook/handbook.md

 First-year Ph.D. students whose GPA for the fall and spring semesters is below 3.50 must submit a portfolio of three essays (totaling at least 30 pages) to the Director of Graduate Programs the week after spring semester final exams.
 The portfolio must contain a letter to the GPD explaining the challenges the student faced the first year and how the student has responded to those challenges.
 Members of the Graduate Programs Committee review the portfolio and make a recommendation to the GPD, regarding the student's continuation in the Ph.D. program.

-### Time Limits {#time-limit-phd}

-The Ph.D. must be completed eight years from the time a student begins course work applicable to the degree.
-Ph.D. students who entered with an M.A. have six years from the time of beginning course work for the Ph.D.
-See the [Graduate School Academic Policies], under "Time Limit for Completion of Degree Requirements."
-See also the [Ph.D.
-Milestones and Normative Timeline].

-A student may request an extension of the time limit in [GSPS], as described in the Graduate School Academic Policies.
-The GPD reviews the request before it is sent on to the Graduate School.
-Extensions are not routine; students must demonstrate that they are making progress toward the degree.

 ## Assistantships and Fellowships